 Main field of study

-DD2440 Advanced Algorithms, DD2442 Seminars in Theoretical Computer Science, DD2445 Complexity Theory, DD2448 Foundations of Cryptography, and DD2458 Problem Solving and Programming under Pressure.
+DD2440 Advanced Algorithms, DD2542 Seminars in Theoretical Computer Science, Algorithms and Complexity, DD2445 Complexity Theory, DD2448 Foundations of Cryptography, and DD2458 Problem Solving and Programming under Pressure.

 Grading critera will be published at the start of the course.